tdwesten/campmaster/.junie/guidelines.md

 ### Writing Tests
 This project uses [Pest PHP](https://pestphp.com/) for testing, which provides a more expressive syntax on top of PHPUnit.
+- Use `act`, `assert`, and `expect` methods for assertions
+- Keep tests isolated and independent
+- Use descriptive names for test methods

 #### Example Unit Test
 ```php